Helpersproduction workers

 Education & Skills

 Data on higher education choices for Helpersproduction workers from The Department of Education and Census Bureau.
-The most common major for Helpersproduction workers is N/A but the most specialized major according to RCA in N/A were N/A.
+The most common major for Helpersproduction workers is Business but the most specialized major according to RCA in 2024 were Personal & Culinary Services.

-Among the necessary skills for Helpersproduction workers, Operations Monitoring stands, but the revealed comparative advantage (RCA) shows that Helpersproduction workers need more than the average amount of Repairing.
+Among the necessary skills for Helpersproduction workers, Operations Monitoring stands, but the revealed comparative advantage (RCA) shows that Helpersproduction workers need more than the average amount of Operation and Control.

 Majors